dex1983/my-website1/README.md

 # my-website1

-# This is a really great website
+# This is a really awesome website

-Updates made on master on Github before rebase

 Now editing on update-readme branch

+Updated locally